-For each semester, we choose and discuss a focus topic in the area of public management.
-For this purpose, we analyze scientific papers, discuss practical examples, conduct cases studies and do project work.
+For each semester we choose and discuss a key topic in the area of public management.
+This is done by working on scientific literature, solving practical case studies, or developing short projects.

 At the end of the course, students should be able to explain contingencies as well as theoretical foundations of public management with regard to the focus topic, critically discuss management challenges in the light of the focus topic, and critically analyze scientific papers.
 Moreover, key competences such as presentation competence, working with academic papers and team competences shall be acquired.